bgplab/isis/docs/basic/2-explore.md

 ## Explore IS-IS LSP Database {#lspdb}

 Like OSPF (with its topology database), IS-IS uses an *LSP database[^LSP]* (LSPDB).
-LSPDB is not a true database; it's a distributed, eventually consistent[^EC] key-value store shared among all routers in an area or among all inter-area routers.
+LSPDB is not a true database; it's a distributed eventually-consistent[^EC] key-value store[^KVS] shared among all routers in an area or among all inter-area routers.

 [^LSP]: LSP (Link-State Protocol Data Unit) is the object a router uses to report information about the adjacent routers and known prefixes.

 [^EC]: The changes a router makes to an LSP are flooded across the network and are not visible to all other routers at the same time.
 All routers will eventually receive the changes though.

+[^KVS]: The keys are LSP IDs, the values are the contents of the LSPs

 Unlike OSPF, where an ABR could have topology information for multiple areas, IS-IS uses a simpler two-level approach: